Dolearnn/Dolearnn/README.md

 ## Deployment

-This project is configured for Netlify.
+This project is deployed on Netlify and includes the Netlify build configuration in `netlify.toml`.

 `netlify.toml` uses: